top of page

 Our campaign is built on lived experience, collective knowledge, and the belief that every adopted person has the right to truth, dignity, and choice throughout their life.

-Truth, Identity, and Justice
+Truth, Autonomy, and Justice

 Follow The Campaign's Story